Kasra1377/face-verification-with-siamese-networks/README.md

 ### ⚡Face Recognition vs Face Detection vs Face Validation
 ---
-Before we start off and dig into this project, frst we have to comprehend some terminologies and their differences in the face field.
+Before we start off and dig into this project, first we have to comprehend some terminologies and their differences in the face field.

 First of all it has to be mentioned that face detection and face recognition are completely two different terminologies.
 With face detection, as its name suggests, we can detect and localize available face(s) in an image.
 Face detection algorithm tells you that where is the face exactly in the image.
-But on the other hand, a face recognition algorithm is a different algorithm. face recognizer gets the ROI of the image where the face is exactly located in that region and performs some actions on the ROI and then identifies the person that this face belongs to.We have various methods to detect and extract face(s) in the image, some of them are Haar Cascades , OpenCV's deep learning based face detector , HOG + Linear SVM and etc.
+But on the other hand, a face recognition algorithm is a different algorithm. face recognizer gets the ROI of the image where the face is exactly located in that specific region and performs some actions on the ROI and then identifies the person that this face belongs to.
+We have various methods to detect and extract face(s) in the image, some of them are `Haar Cascades` , OpenCV's deep learning based face detector , `HOG + Linear SVM` and etc.

 The next terminology is `Face Verification` which is completely different from previous terminologies.
 In face verification we select a face and then we compare it to one or more other faces.
 By doing this, we recieve two possible outputs from model, `same` or `different`.
-But in face recognition our output is the name or ground truth of the recognized face.
+But in face recognition the output is the name or ground truth of the recognized face.

 ### 📐Siamese Networks
 ---